 Quick forward to 2018, Dell launched an updated XPS 13 9370 model at the beginning of this year, and I’ve finally got to spend some time with it.
 This article gathers how I feel about this newer generation, what has improved, what has not, and how it fares against the previous design.
 Doug also talked about his experience with the Dell XPS 9370 and Lenovo ThinkPad X1 Carbon in this detailed article, if you’re interested in a different view.

-In few words, the XPS 13 9370 is one of the most compact 13-inch laptops on the market.
+In a few words, the XPS 13 9370 is one of the most compact 13-inch laptops on the market.
 It’s still a premium computer, but with a smaller and lighter build than the previous iterations.
-It gets updated hardware, keyboard-feedback and a few other extra bits, but at the same time it only relies on a miniaturized IO and has lost about 15% of its battery size.
+It gets updated hardware, keyboard-feedback, and a few other extra bits, but at the same time, it only relies on a miniaturized IO and has lost about 15% of its battery size.